Electronic Hours of Service Regulations

 - Drivers of vehicles manufactured before 2000.

-- Drivers who conduct drive-away-tow-away operations, where the vehicle being driven is the commodity being delivered, or the vehicle being transported is a motor home or a recreation vehicle trailer with one or more sets of wheels on the surface of the roadway.
+- Drivers who conduct drive-away-tow-away operations, where the vehicle is the commodity being delivered, or the vehicle being transported is a motor home or a recreation vehicle trailer with one or more sets of wheels on the surface of the roadway.

 The ELD Mandate